 Centre Name Linwood/Eastgate

 Reference 32E

-Territorial Authority Christchurch City
+Territorial Authority hristchurch City

 Centre Type Commercial

 Total Centre Area 10.4 ha

-Vacant Land 1.97 ha
+Vacant Land 1.97 ha I.97 ha

 - Designated

 Non-Feasible Undeveloped Land and Reason - Non-commercial activity consented and high probability of implementation

-- Did not meet criteria for feasibility (as discussed below)
+Reason - Did not meet criteria for feasibility (as discussed below)

 Feasible Vacant Land 1.97 ha

+Eastgate Mall

+Commercial Core Food and beverage outlets

-Zones / Overlays Commercial Core Identified as a Key Activity Centre (KAC) and District Centre Flood Management Area (FMA) - partial Liquefaction Management Area (LMA) Current Key Activities Eastgate Mall Food and beverage outlets Shops Service station -- --------------------------- --
+Zones / Identified as a Key Activity Centre (KAC) and District Centre Current Key Shops

+Overlays Flood Management Area (FMA) - partial Liquefaction Management Area (LMA) Activities Service station

-Linwood Library and Service Centre Close to Linwood Avenue School 2017 retail and office rental rates as a percentage of the average for District Centres Retail average: N/A Retail high: 51% Office average: 83% Office high: 74% Obtained a Consent in the Last Five Years RMA/2015/1562 subdivision consent for 2 Cranley Street RMA/2015/1950 and RMA/2015/1517 land use consents for a two-staged development at 20 Buckleys Road (the former library site) totalling 3,900m 2 of GLFA RMA/2015/446 land use consent for two new fast-food outlets at 20 Buckleys Road RMA/2015/931 land use consent for three new food and beverage outlet adjoining the Warehouse frontage
+Linwood Library and Service Centre

+Close to Linwood Avenue School 2017 retail and office rental rates as a percentage of the average for District Centres Retail average: N/A Retail high: 51% Office average: 83% Office high: 74% Obtained a Consent in the Last Five Years RMA/2015/1562 subdivision consent for 2 Cranley Street RMA/2015/1950 and RMA/2015/1517 land use consents for a two-staged development at 20 Buckleys Road (the former library site) totalling 3,900m 2 of GLFA RMA/2015/446 land use consent for two new fast food outlets at 20 Buckleys Road RMA/2015/931 land use consent for three new food and beverage outlet adjoining the Warehouse frontage

-Criteria Comment Weighted Score Alwins/Buckleys Road is a major arterial.
+Criteria Comment Score (out of 4) Weighted Score Accessibility to the Transport Network Alwins/Buckleys Road is a major arterial.
 Linwood Avenue is a major arterial east of the Alwins/Buckleys intersection and a minor arterial west of it.
-Accessibility to the Transport Network The centre is serviced by several high frequency and several low frequency bus routes.
+The centre is serviced by several high frequency and several low frequency bus routes.
 12 Cycling lanes are provided on Buckleys Road and Linwood Avenue and there is an opportunity to connect with a major cycle route when it is completed.
 Land Assembly While the centre is generally developed there is potential to expand on some sites into areas currently used for car parking.
 There are a number of recent consents issued for developments in the carparks on the east side of the Eastgate Mall site.
-12 Land Remediation Requirements None of the vacant sites in the centre are listed HAIL sites.
+4 12 Land Remediation Requirements None of the vacant sites in the centre are listed HAIL sites.
 4 8 Location-specific Private Infrastructure Requirements None known.
-4 8 Natural Hazards Constraints Most of the vacant areas in the centre are at least partially in an FMA.
-The whole of the centre is in an LMA.
+4 8 Natural Hazards Constraints Most of the vacant areas in the centre are at least partially in a FMA.
+The whole of the centre is in a LMA.
 EQC surveys following the earthquakes noted "moderate to major" liquefaction after the February and June 2011 events and "severe" liquefaction on Chelsea Street following the February 2011 event.
 The consent notice for 2 Cranley Street requires a specific foundation design with strong consideration given to the potential for high vertical settlement values.
-6 Planning Constraints Urban design assessments are required for any new building over 4,000m 2 GLFA There are no area-specific rules for this centre.
-16 Proximity to Residential Areas (customer base/workforce) Based on the 2013 census, the number of residents within a walkable catchment of the centre is 101% of the average for KACs.
+2 6 Planning Constraints Urban design assessments are required for any new building over 4,000m 2 GLFA There are no area-specific rules for this centre.
+4 16 Proximity to Residential Areas (customer base/workforce) Based on the 2013 census, the number of residents within a walkable catchment of the centre is 101% of the average for KACs.
 The mean household income within that catchment is 87.5% of the average for KACs.
-16

 The centre is surrounded by an established residential neighbourhood which is primarily zoned for medium-density housing.
+4 16

 Visibility Most of the vacant land itself is located behind existing development and is not highly visible from the arterial roads, but the majority of the land is part of a mall complex that fronts onto the arterials and is highly visible.
 4 12 Other Development Constraints Comparatively low retail rental rates may constrain feasibility.
-3 6 TOTAL WEIGHTED SCORE (Out of 104) 96
+3 6 TOTAL WEIGHTED SCORE (out of 104) 96